Prasanth4ever/Sentiment_analysis/README.md

 It prints Positive 😀 or Negative 😞

-User can type exit to st
+User can type exit to stop